New Rally-X: Gameplay

+Reception

+Douglass C. Perry of IGN gave the Xbox 360 re-release a 4/10 score, criticizing its outdated gameplay.

 Legacy

 A version of New Rally-X is the load-up game in the PlayStation Portable game Ridge Racer.
 It was also included in Namco Museum Battle Collection for the PSP, along with an entirely new "Arrangement" version of it which has updated graphics, music, and new gameplay mechanics.
 The game was also released on the Microsoft Xbox 360 Live Arcade service on December 27, 2006, and on the Wii Virtual Console in Japan on October 6, 2009.
 In addition, it has also been included in several editions of the Namco plug-n-play game series, from Jakks Pacific.
 A version known as New Rally-X S (the "S" stands for "Special") was also released on Facebook.
 In November 2010, it was included in Namco Museum Megamix for the Wii.
-The game is included on the Nintendo Switch and PlayStation 4 as part of the Arcade Archives series on February 3, 2022 and published by Hamster Corporation (which recently owned many IPs by Nichibutsu, Video System, NMK, UPL, Allumer and Athena).
+Hamster Corporation released the game as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in February 2022.